isomerpages/nparks-festival/_programmes/Gardening & Nature/Gardening & Nature @ Festival Site.md

 description: ""
 third_nav_title: Gardening & Nature
 ---
-For the rookie nature and wildlife lover, learn about our green spaces and our rich biodiversity.
+For the nature and wildlife lover, learn about our green spaces and our rich biodiversity.
 Witness Singapore’s nature heritage and join in the guided walks and forest tours at the satellite locations!

 #### Saturday &amp; Sunday <br>
 **23 &amp; 24 September 2023, 10am - 5pm**